shauryadhadwal/aqi-app/README.md

 > Since Github Pages doesn't support SPA, refreshing the browser on any other path than the one mentioned above will result in a 404 error.

-> All decisions have been made considering that no more than 10 Cities' data can be received.
-> And no more than 1 update per second.
+> All decisions have been made considering that data of no more than 10 Cities' can be received, and no more than 1 websocket event per second.
 > To enhance the application for high load, **other decisions** would have to me made.

+> Application is responsive but designed using **Desktop-First** approach.
+Would recommend to use latest version of **Chrome Browser** for best experience.

 #### Breakup of total time spent